alex566/Creamy3D/README.md

 | Cone       | todo              |
 | ...        | todo              |

-The most common post-processing effects are planned, but the list is not full.
+The most common post-processing effects are planned.
+The list is not full yet.

 | Post processing | Status       |
 |-----------------|--------------|